-If the Muse is on a memoQ server or memoQ cloud: To train an online Muse, you must choose from translation memories and LiveDocs corpora on the same server.
+If the Muse is on a memoQ TMS or memoQ TMS cloud: To train an online Muse, you must choose from translation memories and LiveDocs corpora on the same server.
 You cannot use your local translation memories or LiveDocs corpora.
 To use the contents of a local translation memory or LiveDocs corpus, you must share them on the server first.

 How to get here

 - Open the Resource Console.
 Choose Muses.
 Under the list, click Create new.